EricZinda/docsproto/devhowto/devhowtoImplementPredication.md

 ~~~
 Again, it is important to note that the initial `state` variable will not actually be changed at the end of the `Example1()` function.
 In order to print out the folders that were found by the predication, we need to print the value of `x1` in the state *returned from the predication*.
 This is key to allowing us to call the same predication multiple times with the same `State` object to get different answers.

 Now we have one predication that implements the predication contract: it will iteratively return all the "folders" in the world when called with an unbound variable as we did here.
 This is the basic pattern we'll use for all predications from here on out.
-The contract will remain the same, but the logic *within* the predication can often get more complicated.

-Since we are goign to start calling more than one predication, and eventually deal with a whole MRS resolved tree, we'll need a way to convert the text of an MRS into Python function calls.
-That way we can stop manually converting them to Python like the above example.
+Since we are going to start calling more than one predication and eventually deal with a whole MRS resolved tree, we'll need a way to convert the MRS textual representation into a set of Python function calls.
+That way we won't have to manually convert them to Python like the above example.
 The [next section](devhowtoMRSToPython) describes how to do that.